grawies/tiny-grep/README.md

 # tiny-grep
-Porting and extending a rudimentary regexp parser and matcher from Java to C++.
+Porting and extending my rudimentary regexp parser and matcher from Java to C++.